Skip to content

 npm install -g @holoscript/mcp-server

-1. Add to Claude config (~/.claude/settings.json or Claude Desktop settings):
+1. Add to Claude config:

 json